lkodinsson/MARS/Fantasy/Spellcasting.md

 Whenever a spell refers to your *spellcasting stat* it means the stat that your spellcasting skill is associated with.

-You may choose to downgrade how well you cast a spell if you want to cast a lesser version instead.
+You may choose to downgrade how well you cast a spell if you want to cast a lesser version instead (your roll is the same, and you choose a lower success category).

 # Spells